jorzel/hashnode/cl2a7raes02ugw4nv74vt2n4u.md

 A. `important_counter = 2` - both transactions (T1 and T2) have managed to increase counter sequentially.

-B. `important_counter = 1` - both transactions (T1 and T2) have managed to increase counter independently starting from 0 value, but one transaction's commit overwrites commit of the other one.
+B. `important_counter = 1` - both transactions (T1 and T2) have managed to increase counter independently starting from 0 value, but one transaction's commit overwrites the commit of the other one.

 C. `important_counter = 1` - one transaction (T1) committed changes, while the other one (T2) got an exception due to concurrent row access.

 There is no simple answer for this question, because it depends on the database configuration and our `SELECT / UPDATE` strategies.
-If we use default configuration and transaction scheme that looks like:
+If we use the default configuration and transaction scheme that looks like:
 ```sql
 BEGIN;
 SELECT important_counter